Body camera footage reveals Minneapolis police officers talking about 'hunting' civilians during May 2020 protests, 'f**k these people' - Local News 8

 As they begin firing on the group, the group scatters, and officers later learn the group includes the gas station owner and his family and friends who were there to protect the station.

-In a separate location just after 10 p.m. on May 30, 2020, Lieutenant Johnny Mercil approached Officer Michael Osbeck and said, “F**k these media.”
+In a separate location just after 10 p.m. on May 30, 2020, Lt.
+Johnny Mercil approached Officer Michael Osbeck and said, “F**k these media.”

 In what appears to be a mocking tone, he said, “Hold on a second, let me check your credentials, make a few phone calls just to verify.”